faljabri09-blip/faljabri09-blip/README.md

 💬 About Me
 I have a database degree and am passionate about technology and software development.
 I look forward to applying my knowledge to real-world projects.
 I am actively learning and developing my skills in web development and software engineering.
-I joined Code Lane, a subsidiary of Rahal, as a assistant instructor.
+I joined Codeline, a subsidiary of Rahal, as a assistant instructor.

 <img width="69" height="69" alt="image" src="https://github.com/user-attachments/assets/5533faf3-6c16-40d6-85a6-76e2d1b1f9e5" />